Poppy Seed Loaves

 - Confectioners' sugar, optional

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
-Add lemon peel and salt.
+Add lemon zest and salt.
 Beat in yeast mixture.
 Gradually add flour; beat on medium speed for 3 minutes (dough will be sticky).
 Do not knead.

 - Place in a greased bowl, turning once to grease top.
 Cover and refrigerate for at least 2 hours.